Copyright © 2021

 Given the fine overall performance of markets since the tech bubble deflated, might it be time for a regression to a mean?
 The air, of course, is thick with worry.
 Subprime mortgages, a credit crunch, big debt loads, recession, high oil prices, wars, global warming — all are reasons to question whether the end is nigh for this boom.

 Chief amongst the concerns is the fact that, after a number of years of positive returns, even the best economies tend to have problems, setting up a roadblock or two on the road of progress.
 That scenario ought to play out, but considering that this is a presidential election year south of the 49th and that governments and bankers will likely pull the levers of stimulus to avoid an economic debacle, perhaps the day of reckoning will be postponed.

 We’ll bet both sides of the fence, content with our 21 stocks, while, as usual, having lots of money on the sidelines with which to jump in should the spanking of the market intensify or in the event that the odd exciting cherry is ripe to be picked.

-At Contra, after our first losing year since the millennium -- and only our second since 1990 -- we'd welcome a regression to our mean.
-Down to the tune of 15.5 percent this year -- almost two-thirds of the loss courtesy of the USD -- this was our third-worst year ever.
-Our five-, ten- and 15-year tallies now ring in at 15.4, 16.2 and 21.8 percent respectively.
+At Contra, after our first losing year since the millennium — and only our second since 1990 — we’d welcome a regression to our mean.
+Down to the tune of 15.5 percent this year — almost two-thirds of the loss courtesy of the USD — this was our third-worst year ever.
+Our five-, 10- and 15-year tallies now ring in at 15.4, 16.2 and 21.8 percent respectively.

 As it happens, the annual tallies don’t tell the full tale.
 Our crappiest returns have coincided with periods when we've had less capital invested.
 So, while that minus sign in front of our one-year number does sting, we can take some solace in the knowledge that, in absolute terms, the damage could have been worse.